Preparing for the 2nd Busiest Shopping Season of the Year

 Tags: Holiday Marketing, Mobile Coupons, Mobile Marketing, Mobile Strategy, SMS Marketing

 With such a plethora of options for entertainment, it is important for entertainment venues to make a strong impression with a well developed SMS marketing plan.
-Here at True Dialog, we are fortunate enough to work with several clients in the entertainment industry – from bowling and sports to live music and more.
+Here at 3Seventy, we are fortunate enough to work with several clients in the entertainment industry – from bowling and sports to live music and more.
 In collaboration, we’ve implement smart SMS marketing strategies.
 Here are some tips on how to incorporate SMS marketing into your entertainment venue business.

 1. Make the Most of Your Mobile Club

 A great sms database is an effective way to keep customers in the loop about promotions, events, and giveaways.
 Invite your customers to opt-in by using an incentive, and keep them engaged by scheduling a bi-monthly text message update letting them know about fun things happening at your business and special offers.

 Want to have your guests keep the fun going as they wait their next turn to putt, rock climb, or bowl?
 Make waiting time a little more fun with interactive text trivia and polls.
 Create a dialog campaign so that when customers see a question on the digital signage or tv monitors, they can text in the trivia answer and see the results on the screen in real-time.